Kaz5273/CloudNativeApplicationCurse/README.md

 ### GitHub Actions Workflow

-The project uses a comprehensive CI pipeline that runs on every push and pull request to `main` and `develop` branches.
+The project uses a comprehensive CI/CD pipeline that runs on every push and pull request to `main`, `develop`, and `feature/*` branches.

 **Pipeline Jobs:**